katsu-rai/katsu-rai/README.md

 # Hi there, I'm Rai Katsuragawa 👋

-I'm a Computer Science student at Brigham Young University, with a passion for software development, artificial intelligence.
+I'm a Computer Science student at Brigham Young University, with a passion for software development, and artificial intelligence.
 I love exploring new technologies and working on projects that challenge my skills and creativity.
-I'm from a tiny and remote city in Japan where there are more monkeys than people.
-I love to connect with you!

 ## 🎓 Education
 - **Bachelor of Science in Computer Science**